 Enable Intel® AMT in the AMI BIOS

-- Power-on the system then press to enter the main menu of the AMI BIOS. - In the Advanced menu, select Intel AMT Configuration then press <Enter>.
+- Power-on the system then press to enter the main menu of the AMI BIOS. - 2.
+In the Advanced menu, select AMT Configuration.

-3. In the Intel AMT Support field, select Enabled.
+3. In the Advanced menu, select Enable in the AMT field.